qsnjason/qsnjsclient/README.md

 		console.log(msg);
 	});

-SysNotice Data
+SysNotice Messages
 ---

-Minfo messages contain updates to model stats.
-Messages are distributed as objects containing model parameters and data.
+SysNotice Messages contain platform wide notifications.
+They are used during some holidays and platform issues.
+Messages are distributed as a singular string.
+They can be captured using the `sysnotice` event.

 	qsn.on('sysnotice',function(msg) {
 		console.log(msg);